Vegan Japanese

 Jump to Recipe Print Recipe

-Rice is a staple food in many cultures and there are countless ways to prepare it.
-One popular method is to use a rice cooker, which simplifies the process and produces consistent results.
-However, not everyone has access to a rice cooker or wants to invest in one.
+Rice is a staple food in many cultures, with countless ways to prepare it.
+One popular method is using a rice cooker, which simplifies the process and delivers consistent results.
+But not everyone has access to a rice cooker - or wants to invest in one.

-The key to making perfect Japanese rice in a pot is using the right amount of water.
-Too much water can make the rice mushy and too little water can leave it undercooked.
-Follow this recipe to get consistent results.
+The key to perfect Japanese rice without a rice cooker is using the right amount of water.
+Too much can make the rice mushy; too little and it'll be undercooked.
+Follow this recipe for consistent, fluffy results!

 Cooked white rice in a bowl

-One of my favorite memories from Japan is having breakfast with my grandparents.
-We would eat freshly cooked perfect Japanese rice with natto (sticky fermented beans) and crunchy daikon pickles.
-That warm bowl of rice was so simple but so special, and it’s a moment I’ll never forget.
-My grandfather, who was a rice farmer in Satsuma Sendai, Kagoshima, taught me to appreciate high-quality Japanese rice.
-Even though good Japanese rice can be pricey outside of Japan, you can still find some great options online.
+My grandfather was a rice farmer in Satsuma Sendai, Kagoshima, and he taught me to appreciate the flavor and quality of good Japanese rice.
+One of my favorite memories from trips to Japan as a kid is having breakfast with my grandparents.
+We would eat freshly cooked Japanese rice with natto (sticky fermented beans) and crunchy daikon pickles.
+That warm bowl of rice was so simple but so so good!
+I'll never forget it.
+Even though high-quality rice can be pricey outside of Japan, there are still some great options available online.

 Jump to: